Billy Wilson (wide receiver): NFL career statistics

+Regular season

 Personal life

 After retiring from the playing field, Wilson spent 30 years working for the 49ers as an assistant coach and scout.

 In 2000, he was inducted into the Bay Area Sports Hall of Fame.

 Wilson died at age 81 on January 27, 2009, in Carlsbad, California.
 He had been at a hospice center, where he died of bone cancer.
 He is survived by his wife, two sons, two daughters, a brother and seven grandchildren.